obaqueiro/angular2-node-stripe-js/README.md

         chargeStatus TINYINT(4)
     );

-Then, navigate to `backend` folder and run `node server.js`.
+Then, navigate to `backend` folder, edit `server.js` to add your database info and run `node server.js` to get the backend running.
 Navigate back to the project folder and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build